silver2row/loadcape/README.md

                                 |          |
                                 |          Sink1
                                 |
-                                VIN on the LoadCape
+                                VIN on the LoadCape while the positive lead from the battery goes into the VIN screw terminal.

-Oh and you can use sys_5v from your BBB to power the board for testing if necessary but please remember to to power the Cape w/ another form of power supply (battery) so that the motor(s) have a way to get power.
+Oh and you can use sys_5v from your BBB to power the board for testing if necessary but please remember to power the Cape w/ another form of power supply (battery) so that the motor(s) have a way to get power.

 Seth